Freshers (Indian TV series)

 Freshers is an Indian Marathi television series directed by Aniruddh Shinde and it was aired from 22 August 2016 on Zee Yuva.
 It was ended on 13 June 2017.
 This series is based on friendship and lifestyle of first year B. M. M. degree college students admitted in H. K. College in Mumbai.

-Plot summary
+Plot

 The story revolves around seven freshmen enrolled in a bachelor's degree in mass media.
 They all hail from different family backgrounds and also from different parts of Maharashtra.
 Each one has their own dreams and goals.
 Initially, critical of their differences, they start enjoying the journey while discovering their true selves.
 Each day brings about a new set of fun-filled expeditions for them.
 No matter how bad the situation is they always stand for each other.